Choose your primary industry to get started:

 You’ll need a workers’ compensation doctor to verify that your disability was caused by your work conditions, and that your disability is not going to improve.
 This is called “maximum medical improvement,” or MMI.

-If an employee injures their after lifting too many heavy boxes at your moving company and can’t work anymore, a doctor will rate the disability (stated as a percentage) and determine the degree of permanent limitation.
+If an employee injures themselves after lifting too many heavy boxes at your moving company and can’t work anymore, a doctor will rate the disability (stated as a percentage) and determine the degree of permanent limitation.

 Permanent total disability means you can’t return to work at all in any field.